apache/nuttx/configs/stm3220g-eval/README.txt

        CONFIG_NSH_ARCHINIT    - Architecture specific USB initialization
                                 is needed

-    9. This configuration requires that jumper JP22 be set to enable RS-232 operation.
+    11. This configuration requires that jumper JP22 be set to enable RS-232 operation.

   nsh2:
   -----

-    This is an alternaitve NSH configuration.
+    This is an alternative NSH configuration.
 One limitation of the STM3220G-EVAL board is that you cannot have both a UART-based NSH console and SDIO support.
     The nsh2 differs from the nsh configuration in the following ways:

     -CONFIG_STM32_USART3=y      : USART3 is disabled
-    + CONFIG_STM32_USART3=n
+    +CONFIG_STM32_USART3=n

     -CONFIG_STM32_SDIO=n        : SDIO is enabled
     +CONFIG_STM32_SDIO=y